 An intense psychological experience, Lily Brooks-Dalton’s “Good Morning, Midnight” carried me through the heart-freezing interior landscapes of its two main characters as they struggled to survive in hostile settings.
 My two days with this speculative novel set me on edge after just a few pages.
 By then, the narrative had revealed human life on Earth was incommunicado if not extinguished.
 Of course, I wondered what would happen next.

-It seems these few survivors of an unnamed global catastrophe were an aging curmudgeon astronomer Augustine working near the North Pole and a Jupiter probe mission team on its return trip to Earth.
+It seems these few survivors of an unnamed global catastrophe were an aging curmudgeon astronomer Augustine working in frigid weather near the North Pole and a Jupiter probe mission team on its return trip to Earth.
 Sullivan, a mission specialist (in data communications and analysis) and one of two women on that Jupiter team was the other main character in the work.
 Augustine spent the rest of the novel in the company of a little, but wise and capable girl.
 He found her after his Arctic observatory’s evacuation apparently and unknowingly abandoned her.

 Sullivan and her fellow crew members suffered, too, for lack of contact with Mission Control, their umbilicus for a safe return to Earth.
 In fact they could not pick up any signals except for Voyager 3’s dying blips and signals from a few other interplanetary robotic probes.
 The Earth was silent.
 As I read I realized Brookes-Dalton’s work was as much a psychological thriller as it was a “sci-fi” narrative.

 The darkness of the bleak Arctic terrain and the endless void of space reflected Augustine and Sully’s self-imposed loneliness and isolation.
 They chose their star-linked careers over conventional, family-based relationships and had no deep affective ties to Earth except in painful memories.
 As I turned the pages, I continually asked myself what I would have done or felt in such a situation.
 Difficult to imagine.